Strategic priority

 Environmental justice is at its core environmental protection – and the most systemic solution to many environmental problems.

 And today, we are carrying on Jimmy’s legacy, taking on important cases like challenging DHEC’s authorization to fill Gadsden Creek in Charleston while not giving up on pushing for swift cleanup of the Bramlett site in Greenville’s Southernside community.
-And we’re advocating for access to safe, affordable and reliable drinking water across the state – asking for limits on harmful PFAS chemicals and for protective regulations for water storage tanks.
+We’re advocating for access to safe, affordable and reliable drinking water across the state – asking for limits on harmful PFAS chemicals and for protective regulations for water storage tanks.
+And we are zeroing in on cultural resource protection, given the long history of successful environmental stewardship in Gullah/Geechee and other indigenous communities.

-While we may not see rivers catching on fire anymore, the disproportionate burden of pollution and environmental harm on marginalized communities must remain front and center, if we are truly looking for systemic solutions to increasingly daunting challenges of worsening environmental crises and climate change.
+While we may not see rivers catching on fire anymore, the disproportionate burden of pollution and environmental harm on certain people must remain front and center if we are truly looking for systemic solutions to increasingly daunting challenges of worsening environmental crises and climate change.

 Environmental Justice Cases & Issues